-TYLER REFRIGERATION CORPORATION, hereinafter referred to as TYLER, warrants to the original purchaser of the Equipment with the Model and Serial Number shown above, that said Equipment, including all parts thereof, is free from defects in material and workmanship.
-TYLER S sole obligation under this warranty shall be limited to repairing or exchanging any part or parts, f.o.b. factory, which may prove defective within one year from date of original installation (not to exceed one year and ninety days from date of shipment from the factory) and which TYLER S examination discloses to be thus defective.
-All defective parts must be returned to the Tyler factory of origin.
+TYLER REFRIGERATION, a division of Carrier Commercial Refrigeration, Inc. hereinafter referred to as "TYLER", warrants to the original purchaser of the Equipment with the Model and Serial Number shown above, that said Equipment, including all parts thereof, is free from defects in material and workmanship.
+TYLER'S sole obligation under this warranty shall be limited to repairing or exchanging any part or parts, f.o.b. factory, which may prove defective within one year from date of original installation (not to exceed one year and ninety days from date of shipment from the factory) and which TYLER'S examination discloses to be thus defective.
+All defective parts must be returned to the Tyler factory of origin within thirty (30) days under the terms of this warranty.
+As to products or parts not manufactured by Tyler, the warranty, if any, of the respective manufacturer of any items of new equipment and parts is incorporated into this warranty by reference.

-THIS WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES.
-EXPRESSED OR IMPLIED, AND DOES NOT INCLUDE ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-TYLER SHALL NOT BE LIABLE FOR ANY CONSEQUENTIAL OR SPECIAL DAMAGES, INCLUDING, BUT NOT LIMITED TO, LOSS OF FOOD PRODUCTS.
-LOSS OF PROFITS, LOSS OF REFRIGERANT, OR INJURY TO PERSON OR PROPERTY CAUSED BY DEFECTIVE EQUIPMENT, MATERIAL OR PARTS.
-TYLER S SOLE LIABILITY SHALL BE LIMITED TO THE REPAIR OR REPLACEMENT OF ANY DEFECTIVE PART OR PARTS AS ABOVE STATED AND SHALL NOT INCLUDE LABOR OR OTHER EXPENSE INCURRED IN THE REMOVAL AND/OR INSTALLATION OF DEFECTIVE PARTS OR EQUIPMENT.
+THIS WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, AND DOES NOT INCLUDE ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+TYLER SHALL NOT BE LIABLE FOR ANY CONSEQUENTIAL, INCIDENTAL OR SPECIAL DAMAGES, INCLUDING, BUT NOT LIMITED TO, LOSS OF FOOD PRODUCTS, LOSS OF PROFITS, LOSS OF REFRIGERANT, OR INJURY TO PERSON OR PROPERTY CAUSED BY DEFECTIVE EQUIPMENT, MATERIAL OR PARTS.
+TYLER'S SOLE LIABILITY SHALL BE LIMITED TO THE REPAIR OR REPLACEMENT OF ANY DEFECTIVE PART OR PARTS AS ABOVE STATED AND SHALL NOT INCLUDE LABOR OR OTHER EXPENSES INCURRED IN THE REMOVAL AND/OR INSTALLATION OF DEFECTIVE PARTS OR EQUIPMENT.